The Heir of the Dragon

 “Not right now,” Marea said, shaking her head.
-Blake was scared because she looked so scared.
-His mother was always cool and strong, seeing her panicking like this was really worrying.
+Blake was scared.
+His mother was always cool and strong, seeing her panicking like this frightened him.

 “Wait,” Blake said, running over to the bookshelf and grabbing his favorite book.
 He clutched it closely to his chest.
-He was scared, really scared, and he wanted the dragons in the book to give him strength.
-Whatever was going on, he didn’t like it.
+He hoped the dragons in the book would give him strength.

-Marea rushed around the corner and stifled a scream.
-A figure in a black robe and a white dragon mask leapt out at her from the shadows with a snarl, a curved blade in their hand.
+A figure in a black robe and a white dragon mask leapt out at them from around the corner, holding a sharp knife.
+Blake froze in terror.

 “Fiona!
 Thank the Celestials,” his mother breathed a sigh of relief.
 “Come!”

 “The crypts?”
-Blake gasped, a shiver running down his spine as he looked at the intimidating black door, already picturing the dark stairwell descending down into the shadowy depths beneath the crypt.
+A shiver ran down his spine as he stared at the intimidating black door, already picturing the dark stairwell descending down into the shadowy depths beneath the crypt.

 “I know you’re scared sweetie,” Marea said, kneeling down next to him.
-He could see that she was crying.
+She was crying.
 “But you have to be brave for me, okay?
 You have to be very brave right now, like a dragon.
 Go with Fiona, she’ll keep you safe.
 She knows what to do.”

-“You aren’t coming with me?”
-Blake asked, his eyes widening.
+“You aren’t coming with me?!”
 Going into the crypts was scary enough, but without his mother?
 He shook his head.
 He didn’t want to go!

 “Momma, what are you saying?”
-Blake sobbed, unable to keep from crying any longer.
-He didn’t understand what she was saying: he was scared and tired and wanted to go back to his room with her.
+Blake sobbed.
+He didn’t understand what she was talking about, he was scared and tired.
 He didn’t want to go into the crypts, he wanted to go back to sleep and wake up tomorrow and eat breakfast with his parents.
-His father still needed to tell him all the stories about his adventure, why was everything sounding so scary?
+His father still needed to tell him all the stories about his adventure, why did everything sound so scary now?

 “Blake, will you forgive me?”
-Marea asked, pulling back from him.
+She asked.
 Her face was white and streaked with tears.
 Blake didn’t know what she was sad about, but he wanted her to stop crying so he nodded his head.